Updated August 20, 2021.

 In the straight areas, I laid the length of the ribbon and then attached it at the sides with matching #4 Kreinik.
 Any fine metallic could be used, this was what I had that matched.
 The sides were attached the same way, grabbing a bit of the ribbon’s edge and attaching it.
 The ribbon laid smoothly.

 For the curvy bow, I used a slightly different process.
 I brought the ribbon out at the knot, so it would be covered later.
-I left it hang loose and attached around the outside of the first loop.
-Then it went over the knot and I attached around the outside of the second loop.
+I left it hang loose and attached it to the canvas around the outside of the first loop.
+Then it went over the knot and I repeated the process with the second loop.

 After the outsides of both loops were done, I put the end of the thread through to the back of the canvas.
 I then stitched the insides of both loops, followed by both sides of the end.
 Voila — the best bow I’ve ever made!

-The card in each package has many other suggestions for using this ribbon.
+The card in each package has many other suggestions for using this ribbon, as does the website (linked above).
 I can’t wait to do more and share them with you.
+This thread can be a bit difficult to find in stock.
+However, most shops buy canvases from The Collection and can order the ribbon.

 Please note: Samples of this product were provided to me for purposes of review and designing.